-Ever wanted to know how a city of 12 million deals with its sewerage (#17)?
+Ever wanted to know how a city of 13 million deals with its sewerage (#17)?
 Have you wondered what it would be like to pilot a space shuttle (#8)?
 How about visiting the resting place of the 47 ronin samurai (#58)?
-Or how about a getting a taste of the 22nd Century by getting lost in the labyrinth of interconnected underground department stores in Shinjuku (#65) and then checking out the worlds most advanced toilets at the Toto showroom? (#48).
+Or how about getting a taste of the 22nd century by getting lost in the labyrinth of interconnected underground department stores in Shinjuku (#65) and then checking out the world’s most advanced toilets at the Toto showroom? (#48).

-Well, you can do all of this and a lot, lot more for no or little cash in Tokyo.
+Well, you can do all of this and a lot, lot more for little to no cash in Tokyo.

-Taking free and cheap to a whole new level, Tokyo Cheapo presents 101 Cheap and Free things to do in Tokyo – an interactive guide.
-101 activities is obviously a ridiculous overload, so use the filters below to refine the list by the area or by whether it’s free or just cheap.
-And also check out the interactive map at the end of the article.
+Taking free and cheap to a whole new level, Tokyo Cheapo presents 101 Cheap and Free Things to Do in Tokyo — an interactive guide.
+One-hundred-and-one activities is obviously a ridiculous overload, so use the filters below to refine the list by the area or by freeness.
+Also check out the interactive map at the end of the article.
 And if you still want more tips, sign up for our free newsletter.

 Finally if you’re a cheapo and you have any more suggestions, feel free to share them with us all—add them in the comments!